Bangis041/OVERTHEWIRE/Bandit.md

 ![Screenshot from 2024-08-08 02-19-28](https://github.com/user-attachments/assets/06d47c29-c621-4f02-8056-98604166b552)

-# LEVEL 13
+# LEVEL 13 and 14

 username: bandit13     password: FO5dwFsc0cbaIiH0h8J2eUks2vdTDwAn

 The instruction here stated that the password can only be read by user14.
 We need to find a way to login as bandit 14.
 I checked for files in my directory and found a ssh key there.
 It can be used in place of a password, what you just need is the username